Mat Kilau: Reappearance

 On 26 December 1969, an old man appeared before a congregation during Friday prayer in a mosque in Pulau Tawar, Jerantut, and made an announcement that he was Mat Kilau.
 The man was previously known to villagers as 'Mat Siam' with his full name recorded in his Malaysian identity card as Mohamad bin Ibrahim.
 The revelation quickly spread across the nation following extensive media coverage until it got the attention of both the state and federal governments.
 The then Menteri Besar of Pahang Yahya Mohd Seth instructed the formation of an investigation committee on 8 January 1970.

 Based on the account of Mat Siam, it was noted that he was severely beaten in a fight with Siamese soldiers in Kelantan, in which he was presumed dead and his body was submitted to the Sultan of Kelantan for proper Islamic burials.
 Once he regained consciousness, the ruler had set him free and advised him to conceal his identity afterwards.
 The Sultan was reported to proceed with his supposed burial in Bunut Payong, replacing his body with the bark of a banana tree.
 The story tallied with the account of Haji Sulaiman bin Hussain, a Qadi of Kuantan, who studied at Bunut Payong, and personally heard the rumours from his teacher in 1935 about a grave which contained the bark of a banana tree.

 Mat Siam had lived a nomadic life ever since, under multiple pseudonyms, namely 'Mat Dahan', 'Mat Dadu' or 'Mat Din'.
 Over time, he had taken up a number of jobs including rubber collector, general labour and a Silat teacher.
 It was not until 1926 that he began to reveal his identity as Mat Kilau to some of his close associates and relatives, including his Silat students who were made to swear a vow to keep the secret.
 Persuaded by relatives especially his grandson Abu Bakar bin Hassan, Mat Siam openly declared himself as Mat Kilau in December 1969.

 The committee concluded their investigation and submitted the report to the Pahang State Legislative Assembly on 8 July 1970.
 With the consent of Sultan Abu Bakar, the Menteri Besar, Tan Sri Yahya Mohd Seth formally confirmed Mat Siam as Mat Kilau on 6 August 1970.

 Death

 On 16 August 1970, ten days after his identity was formally confirmed by the state government, Mat Kilau died of old age at his house in Kampung Batu Lima, Jalan Gambang, Kuantan.
 He was honoured with a state funeral and was buried near to the grave of his late mother, Teh Mahda, at Kampung Kedondong, Jerantut, close to his native Pulau Tawar.
 A funeral feast was held by the state government at Pulau Tawar on the night of 23 August 1970, seventh day after his death, and attended by at least 1,200 people.

+Cultural depictions

+He was depicted by Adi Putra in 2022 Malaysian epic Mat Kilau.